Dhole/rust-slides/10/content.md

 ### CIS 198 Lecture 10

 ---
-## Misc.

-Rust 1.7 releasing on Thursday, 3/03!

-- If using multirust: `multirust update stable`
-- If not: just run the installer again, it will provide the option to update a toolchain rather than re-installing it.

----
 ## What is Concurrency?

 - One program with multiple threads of execution running at the same time.